broadinstitute/longbow/DEVELOP.md

 ### Docker image

-This repository includes a Docker folder that contains a `Dockerfile` and a `Makefile`.
-New images will be built automatically and pushed to us.gcr.io/broad-dsp-lrma/lr-longbow .
+This repository includes a Docker folder that contains a `Dockerfile`.
+New images will be built automatically and pushed to [Google's Docker registry](https://console.cloud.google.com/gcr/images/broad-dsp-lrma/US/lr-longbow) .

 *DO NOT manually modify the Makefile or the Dockerfile* (unless you have to add dependencies).
 The version is automatically updated by `bumpversion`.